Aquaponics Library

 Date: Fri, 12 Feb 1999

-Current research around the planet indicates that "earthworm
+Current research around the planet indicates that "earthworm powered" wastewater

-powered" wastewater treatment can work very effectively.
-In
+treatment can work very effectively.
+In Pune India they are basically trickling

-of earthworm castings and yeilding water with no pathogenic
+raw sewage through beds of earthworm castings and yeilding water with no

-but the complex of aerobic microorganisms that accompany the
+the complex of aerobic microorganisms that accompany the earthworms and live in

-earthworms and live in their guts.
-These microorganisms will not
+their guts.
+These microorganisms will not hurt tilapia and I believe can

-most common cause of fish death- opportunistic parasitic
+actually protect them from the most common cause of fish death- opportunistic

-water temperatures below 65 F. I have taken containers of
+temperatures below 65 F. I have taken containers of vermicompost with worms and

-through it for months.
-The fish seem to benefit from the
+have recirculated aquarium water through it for months.
+The fish seem to benefit

-are some pitfalls.
+some pitfalls.

-It can take a while to get the biology going and and you can
+It can take a while to get the biology going and and you can possibly kill your

-consumes oxygen.
-It is nothing more than an enhanced biological
+fish if the filter "collapses" and consumes oxygen.
+It is nothing more than an

-filter.
+enhanced biological filter.
 The benefit is that the sludge (fish wastes) in the

 system are consumed.

-Anna Edey of the Solviva Corporation has developed (is
+Anna Edey of the Solviva Corporation has developed (is developing) similar

-commercial wastewater treatment.
-John Todd's "Living
+systems for on-site residential and commercial wastewater treatment.
+John Todd's

-Machines" are now very advanced.
-Forget complicated
+"Living Machines" are now very advanced.
+Forget complicated aquaponic systems.

-aquaponic systems.
-You don't need UV, ozone, pure oxygen, solids
+You don't need UV, ozone, pure oxygen, solids settling tanks or any of that.

-with a lot of earthworms and the right microbiology.
-Then just
+Just good aerobic growing beds with a lot of earthworms and the right

-temperature.
+the right temperature.

 It can be simple.